QUTlib/rest-rmr/README.md

 ------------------

 ### URI Patterns and Handlers ###
-To deal with registering URI patterns and handlers, the framework provides two mechanisms:
+To deal with registering URI patterns and handlers, the framework provides three mechanisms:

 * A low-level function: `URIMap::register( $http_method, $uri_pattern, $handler )`
     * Any incoming HTTP request using  the given `$http_method`, whose request URI matches the `$uri_pattern`, is handled using the callable `$handler`.
     * If you register a handler for the HTTP GET method, an identical handler is automatically registered for the HEAD method.
-* A higher-level class: `URIRegistrar`
+* A high-level class: `URIRegistrar`
-    * Provides a simple mechanism to register a set of resource-paths under a single interface and module.
+    * Provides a simple mechanism to register a set of resource-paths under a single module.
     * Wraps the call to `URIMap::register`, with extra data sanitisation.
+* A higher-level class: `InterfacedURIRegistrar`
+    * An extension of `URIRegistrar` that includes an _interface_ as well as a module.

 Irrespective of _how_ they are registered, URI patterns are tested in the order they are registered.